 Generally, most financial institutions have no monthly fees or minimum balance requirements on student accounts.
 In addition to free Interac e-Transfers and student-specific guidance, several provide sign-up bonuses in cash.

-A student bank account enables you to own a credit card which offers you access to various credit products (such as credit cards or loans).
+A student bank account enables you to own a student credit card and offers you access to various credit products (such as student loans).
 The banks may also give discounts on other financial products, such as credit cards, investments, insurance, and a lower borrowing rate because these accounts are specifically designed for students.

 Finally, having a student bank account with a budgeting program can help you learn the fundamentals of financial management and responsibility.

 In most cases, your student account can be immediately converted into a regular adult account once you have graduated.
 Most of the time, this comes with additional costs and fewer rewards.
 So do your homework before this happens and get a better deal from one of the best banks for students in Canada.